 You can develop your own variations of the basic modes.
 Unless otherwise stated, breathing in and out is through the nose.
-Wherever possible practice with your eyes closed for better impact.
+Wherever possible, practice with your eyes closed for a better impact.

 Start with any one hand, say the left hand.
 Flex the little finger inward a little.
 Count three breaths as explained in the 'Counting mode'.
 Release the little finger.
-At each of the other four fingers, flex one finger at a time and counting three breaths.
-Then switch to the right hand and repeat the same practice at each of its fingers.
-Continue practicing, switching the hands.
+At each of the other four fingers, flex one finger at a time, and count three breaths.
+Then switch to the right hand and repeat the same practice on each of its fingers.
+Continue practicing, switching hands.

-This was the innovation of a 10 year old boy in an Indian grocery store In Albany NY.
-I taught him the tip mode a month before when I met him at the store.
+This was the innovation of a 10-year-old boy in an Indian grocery store at Albany NY.
+I taught him the tip mode a month before, when I met him at the store.

 These modes are very helpful when the mind wanders a lot and practicing the other modes is not working well.
 These are modifications Tip mode and Segment modes.